ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/element-reconversion.md

 The above demo assumes that each box:

-- have 1 title
+- Always have a title.
-- have multiple content-boxes
+- Have 1 to 4 content-boxes.
-- have a type ("info" or "warning")
+- Have "info" or "warning" type.
-- have a URL
+- Have a URL.

 Those can be represented in the editor's {@link framework/guides/deep-dive/schema schema} as follows: